dhineshworks/dhineshworks/README.md

-# Hi there! 👋 I'm Dhinesh (a.k.a Gethu Kulanthu) 🚀
+# Hi there! 👋 I'm Dhinesh 🚀

 Welcome to my GitHub profile!
 I'm a passionate **Electronics and Communication Engineering** student with a love for **full-stack development** and **creative editing**.
 I enjoy building things that combine innovation and design, from **animated websites** to **optimized digital systems**. 🌟